pkmn/engine/src/lib/gen2/README.md

 `Moves` serves as an identifier for a unique [Pokémon move](https://pkmn.cc/bulba/Move) that can be used to retrieve a `Move` with information regarding base power, accuracy and type.
-As covered above, PP information isn't strictly necessary in Generation I, but fits neatly into the 4 bits of padding after noticing that all PP values are multiples of 5. `Moves.None` exists as a special sentinel value to indicate `null`.
+As covered earlier, PP information isn't strictly necessary in Generation I, but fits neatly into the 4 bits of padding after noticing that all PP values are multiples of 5. `Moves.None` exists as a special sentinel value to indicate `null`.